eraofchaos/eraofchaos.github.io/_pages/about.md

 YOUR feedback is welcome!

-Official web site - [Might & Magic: Era of Chaos](https://www.ubisoft.com/en-us/game/might-and-magic/era-of-chaos) © 2020 Ubisoft Entertainment.
+Official web site - [Might & Magic: Era of Chaos](https://www.ubisoft.com/en-us/game/might-and-magic/era-of-chaos)
+<i class="far fa-copyright"/> 2020 Ubisoft Entertainment.
 All Rights Reserved.
 Might and Magic, Heroes, Ubisoft and the Ubisoft logo are trademarks of Ubisoft Entertainment in the U.S. and/or other countries.
 [PRIVACY & LEGAL](https://www.ubisoft.com/en-us/privacy-policy.html)